Introduction to Alvis

 - See our documentation for more

-- A desktop only on shared log-in nodes (use portal otherwise)
+- RDP-based remote desktop solution on shared login nodes (use portal for heavier interactive jobs)

 - Cephyr